phylyc/absolute/README.md

-# ABSOLUTE quantification of somatic DNA alterations in human cancer
+# ABSOLUTE quantification of somatic DNA alterations in cancer

 ## Installation